do0gra/do0gra.github.io/gootloader.md

 1. One of the URLs is randomly selected
 2. A cookie header is populated with compressed encoded fingerprint data of the infected machine
 3. A HTTPS request with the cookie header is made to the URL
-4. Response is used to execute shell code
+4. Response is used to execute run powershell commands